jonriggert/jonriggert/README.md

 ✔ Enterprise AV & Networked Media (Teams Rooms, AV-over-IP, Digital Signage)

 ✔ Leadership, Training & Project Management (Agile, Budgeting, Vendor Relations)

-I know what it means to adapt, learn, and push forward in a constantly changing tech landscape.
-I’m excited about opportunities in IT leadership, cloud engineering, or enterprise infrastructure, where I can combine my technical expertise with problem-solving leadership.
-I’m seeking a dynamic role where I can utilize both my leadership abilities and hands-on technical skills to contribute to IT innovation and growth.

 ---